cwendorf/Sourcebook/EASI/data-analysis/factorial.md

 ### Obtaining Inferential Statistics

-Get the analysis of variance source table.
+2. Type the following to get the analysis of variance source table.

 ```r
 (Outcome~FactorA) |> describeFactorial(by = FactorB)
 ```

-Test the main effects for statistical significance.
+3. Type the following to test the main effects for statistical significance.

 ```r
 (Outcome~FactorA) |> testFactorial(by = FactorB)
 ```

-Get the proportion of variance accounted for by the main effects.
+4. Type the following to get the proportion of variance accounted for by the main effects.

 ```r
 (Outcome~FactorA) |> estimateFactorial(by = FactorB)